 Willem: “After some time you don’t feel like a mentor anymore, but you become part of the group.
 The friendships you can get by being a group from the start of your study are amazing, and the activities help by creating this bond.
 It was an amazing experience!”

-Of course every family is different, and Jacintha started off with a quite quiet group – but that's normal.
+Of course every Buddy Family is different, and Jacintha started off with a quite quiet group – but that's normal.
 Luckily most of the kids were enthusiastic about doing a lot of activities and so the AID was the start of an amazing half year together.
-After the AID most families see each other at least once a week for dinners, lunches, excursions, parties, or other random activities, and through their parents the kids meet more Dutchies as well.
+After the AID most Buddy Families see each other at least once a week for dinners, lunches, excursions, parties, or other random activities, and through their parents the kids meet more Dutchies as well.

-Besides IxESN’s organized activities, families also organize activities themselves.
-Willem’s group celebrated Sinterklaas together, which is a Dutch celebration that includes snacks, presents, and for Jacintha’s family even a visit of Sinterklaas himself!
+Besides IxESN’s organized activities, Buddy Families also organize activities themselves.
+Willem’s Family celebrated Sinterklaas together, which is a Dutch celebration that includes snacks, presents, and for Jacintha’s Family even a visit of Sinterklaas himself!